aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/chartseriesgroup/_index.md

 ```

 Specifies how much bars and columns shall overlap on 2-D charts, as a percentage (from -100% to 100%). - -100%: Maximum spacing (bars are completely separated). - 0%: Bars are placed side by side without overlap or spacing. - 100%: Maximum overlap (bars completely overlap each other).
-This property is read/write  byte .
+This property is read/write byte.

 --------------------